CGamesPlay/infra/README.md

 [K3s](https://k3s.io) is a lightweight Kubernetes distribution which includes useful single-node-cluster features like host path volumes, a LoadBalancer, and [Traefik](https://traefik.io/traefik/).

-**Terraform**
+**Jsonnet**

-[Terraform](https://www.terraform.io) is used to declare the desired Kubernetes workloads.
-The state is itself stored in the Kubernetes cluster.
+[Jsonnet](https://jsonnet.org/) is used to declare the desired Kubernetes workloads.
+The configuration boils down to a series of manifest files which are applied using either kubectl or [kapp](https://carvel.dev/kapp/).

 **SOPS**